uio-carpentry/uio-carpentry.github.io/content/about/charter.md

     helper, instructor, organizer, board member or host) at UiO or elsewhere in the past 3 years

-Board members will not serve for more than two consecutive three year terms, followed by at least a one year hiatus before serving any new term(s).
+Board members will not serve for more than two consecutive two year terms, followed by at least a one year hiatus before serving any new term(s).

 Elections will be held at an annual community meeting each year